learn-co-curriculum/dsc-coefficient-of-determination-lab/README.md

 You will be able to:

-* Mathematically alculate R-Squared using a toy dataset
+* Mathematically calculate R-Squared using a toy dataset

 * Calculate the coefficient of determination (R-Squared) for a given regression line